Rexford Tugwell: Progressive Party (1948)

 In 1948, Tugwell served as chair of the platform committee for the Progressive Party.
-During its convention (July 23–25, 1948), he recounted a conversation with presidential candidate Franklin Roosevelt in 1942 during which FDR warned him of internal clashes that might destroy the Democratic Party but might also create a "Progressive Party," adding in his own words that Roosevelt "would have led a movement like that which we now join."
-Tugwell pled for party unity under a platform that the New York Times summed up as "endorsing Red foreign policy."
+During its convention (July 23–25, 1948), he recounted a conversation with presidential candidate Franklin D. Roosevelt in 1942 during which Roosevelt warned him of internal clashes that might destroy the Democratic Party but might also create a "Progressive Party", adding in his own words that Roosevelt "would have led a movement like that which we now join."
+Tugwell pled for party unity under a platform that The New York Times summed up as "endorsing Red foreign policy".

 Later life

-Late in life, he drafted a constitution for the Newstates of America.
-In it, Planning would become a new branch of federal government, alongside the Regulatory and Electoral branches.

-During this time, Tugwell wrote several books, including a biography of Grover Cleveland, subtitled: A Biography of the President Whose Uncompromising Honesty and Integrity Failed America in a Time of Crisis (1968).
+Late in life, Tugwell drafted a constitution for the Newstates of America.
+In it, planning would become a new branch of federal government, alongside the regulatory and electoral branches.
+During this time, he wrote several books, including a biography of Grover Cleveland, subtitled: A Biography of the President Whose Uncompromising Honesty and Integrity Failed America in a Time of Crisis (1968).
 His biography of Franklin D. Roosevelt was entitled FDR: An Architect of an Era.
 A Stricken Land was his memoir about his years in Puerto Rico.
 This book was reprinted in 2007 by the Muñoz Marín Foundation.